Sulaiman R. KhanSulaiman Rashad Khan in Urdu

 About Sulaiman R. Khan — سلیمان راشد خان

-• My (current) Disability pronouns are: Disabled1/wheelchair user.
+• My (current, moreish, experimental) Disability Identity is: Disabled1/wheelchair user.

-Multiple Award-Winning Disabled AF: Founder, Speaker, and Activist.
+Multiple Award-Winning Disabled AF: Founder, Writer, and Storyliving Designer.
 Adventurer and continual WIP (Work in Progress).
 Creating relationships, stories, and joy.

-Image Description: A smiling, joyful Sulaiman (wholeheartedly Disabled AF, British-Pakistani man with buzz cut black hair), sits in his power wheelchair for a portrait by the Brand By Me team.
-He wears a rainbow mesh jacket and black shirt with bright pink flamingos underneath.
-A yellow "Black Disabled Lives Matter" badge via his dear friend Jennifer White-Johnson.
-A pure silver chain pendant made by his late Nanaji (maternal grandfather) when Sulaiman was 15.
+Image Description: A smiling, joyful Sulaiman (wholeheartedly Disabled AF, rich-brown with buzz-cut black hair), sits in his power wheelchair for a portrait by the Brand By Me team.
+They wear a rainbow mesh jacket and a black shirt with bright pink flamingos underneath, and a yellow "Black Disabled Lives Matter" badge, courtesy of their dear friend Jennifer White-Johnson.
+They also wear a pure silver chain pendant made by his late Nanaji (maternal grandfather) when Sulaiman was 15.
 It says “Raja Sulaiman” in Urdu after Nanaji's name for him.
-Sulaiman wears this pendant to remember and honour his late Nanaji, his ancestors, and descendants.
-Sulaiman understands (and respects) that he is the link from his ancestors to his descendants.
+Sulaiman wears this pendant to remember and honour their late Nanaji, ancestors, and descendants.
+Sulaiman understands (and respects) that they are the link from their ancestors to their descendants.

 Portrait of Sulaiman in a rainbow mesh jacket and shirt with pink flamingos.

 Daringly integrating Disability.
-I radically always centre Disability (and Disabled people, especially Disabled People of The Global Majority or colloquially “people of colour” like me), daringly.
+I radically always centre Disability (and Disabled people, especially Global Majority Disabled or colloquially “people of colour” like me), daringly.
 I believe in the imagination of Disability and always doing everything in service of Disabled people for our collective liberation.

 A Regenerative Leadership and Regenerative Being Custodian, I'm a socially conscious Disabled Entrepreneur and a Disabled Oracle.
 The anti-ableist and Disability liberation maestro, I’m the radical, badass Disabled friend and lover you wish you had.

 Through my infinite imagination within limitations, I use my intersectional, anti-ableist, and Disability Justice lens, as Founder and Chief Radical Officer of ThisAbility® Limited.
 ThisAbility® Limited works with socially conscious brands to tackle deep-rooted ableist systems to enact Disability Justice.
-Our mission is to help these brands divest from ableism and shift from socially conscious to socially impactful by integrating Disability culture.
-In doing so, ThisAbility® helps to reset cultural standards (values, beliefs, and narratives) and catalyse a fundamental paradigm shift toward Disability liberation.
+We are driven to help these brands divest from ableism to become anti-ableist ecosystems and shift from socially conscious to socially impactful by integrating Disability culture.
+In doing so, ThisAbility® Limited helps to reset cultural standards (values, beliefs, and narratives) and catalyse a fundamental paradigm shift toward Disability liberation.

-The igniter of hearts creatively, a British-Pakistani Disabled wheelchair user3 adventurer, a continual work-in-progress, and a multiple award-winner, I love to create relationships, stories, and joy.
-A highly acclaimed, sought-after radical speaker—I'm a joyful activist from my first breath, with every breath until my last breath.
+The igniter of hearts creatively, a rich-brown Disabled wheelchair user adventurer, I love to create relationships, stories, and joy.
+As a Storyliving Designer, I’m a highly acclaimed, sought-after radical speaker and writer — I'm a joyful activist from my first heartbeat, with every heartbeat until my last heartbeat.

 With over four decades of lived experience of Disability and over a decade and a half of experience with the creative industries, I'm fierce in working to daringly integrate Disability (and, in turn, Disabled people) in everything I create.